Create & Restore Linux OS System Image Backups for Free with RedoRescue

 Restoring a Linux OS System Image Backup

-Once again, you will need to boot to the RedoResuce media but this time you will click on the Restore button rather than the Backup button.
-This time, we will select the 100GB drive that contains our backup image.
+To begin a system restore, you will need to reboot your computer using the RedoRescue media just like we did earlier.
+However, this time you will click on the red Restore button rather than the Backup button.

-Then we will browse to the folder that contains the backup image.
+Then, we will navigate through the file browser to locate the exact folder that holds our specific backup image.

-Next, we will choose the target drive to restore the image to.
-This will be the hard drive that currently has the operating system installed on it.
+Next, we need to choose the target drive where we actually want to restore the image to.
+This will typically be the primary hard drive that currently has the corrupted or failing operating system installed on it.

-Next, RedoRescue should select all the partitions to be restored by default.
+On the next screen, RedoRescue should automatically select all the necessary partitions to be restored by default.

-Once you click the Next button, you will be warned that all the data on the OS drive will be overwritten by the backup.
-One thing that is critical to realize is that your computer will be restored to the date and time that the backup was made.
-So, anything that has been changed, added or installed since that backup was made will be overwritten.
-If you agree with this, you can then click the Yes, I’m sure button.
+Once you click the Next button, you will receive a very strict warning that all existing data on the OS drive is about to be overwritten.
+It is highly critical to realize that your computer will be completely reverted to the exact date and time that the backup was originally made.

 Overwrite existing data warning

-You will then be able to watch the restore process as it goes along.
+You will then be able to sit back and watch the visual progress bar as the restore process goes along.

-Once the restore is complete, we will click the OK button to go back to the main screen.
+Once the restore operation is finally complete, we will click the OK button to head back out to the main software screen.

-We will then click on the Exit button and then restart the computer to load up the operating system that has now been restored.
+From the main menu, we will then click on the Exit button to safely restart the computer.
+Your machine will reboot and load up the exact Linux operating system that has now been successfully restored.

 For additional training resources, check out our online IT training courses.